 Many Windows old features have been revised and renovated but still few features are there which took some time to roll out perfectly in Windows 10.
 And one such significant feature is Jump Lists.
-Now, the Settings app provides you a toggle that allows you to show jump lists on Start and Taskbar in Windows 10.
+Now, the Settings app provides you a toggle that allows you to show jump lists.
+So, let us move forward and see how to show Jump Lists on Start and Taskbar in Windows 10.

 Show Jump Lists on Start and Taskbar in Windows 10

 - To Show Jump Lists on Start and Taskbar in Windows 10, toggle it to On.